 - Is he inflexible?
 Is it his way or the highway?
 Does he seem incapable of looking at things from others’ point-of-view?

 While this quiz does not constitute an actual diagnosis, you may have a high-conflict ex if you answered “yes” to 5 or more questions.
 The best way to deal with a high-conflict personality is to focus on managing your own reactions and behavior – because you will not ever be able to change theirs.Are you going through a divorce or dealing with a related custody or support issue with a high conflict personality?
 Our attorneys can help.
-Please contact us to schedule your free confidential consultation today.
+Please contact us to schedule your initial confidential consultation today.